Fiserv/firstvision-latam/docs/english/main-cases/account.md

 Use API **ACCOUNT/ADD** to created Corporated Accoount and sub-accounts that will be part of this account.

-For additional information about Corporate Account please refer to CMS User Manual.

 This API use Corporate Account Number as search parameter.

+**GET** `/account/{accountNumber}/relationship`

 The description of each API field can be found within the specifications defined in the portal.

-**GET** `/account/{accountNumber}/relationship`

 ## Update Installment Term